 Problems: Ships in the Night & The Lost Soul of the 60s

 We have the radar for the existence of other ships in the Democracy, thousands of them but that is about all.
 Here is one example.
 To Kill a Mocking Bird (1960) is one of the most read books in America and widely assigned in schools.
 White people think the attorney Atticus Finch was a hero but to the African-American, he is a stone looser, yet Aaron Sorkin is willing to use his exquisite use of language and force that point into the debate of how we must “all rise,” the last two words in the play.
 The demand is to get to a better American place (read a PBS interview (here).
 Where is the language that makes it possible to call out or openly condemn people that tacitly support a culture of hate and malice?
-The American psyche is far too easily driven into little camps and throwing a “big tent” over it remains as unpalatable as always.
+The American psyche is far too easily driven into little camps and throwing a big tent over it remains as unpalatable as always.
+It is the language in that “tent” that matters.

 Nina Turner (Our Revolution) puts it this way.
 When “the hunter,” writes the story, there is no story of the lion.
 Political movements are similar.
 It can use filters that leave people out who think they are in.
 Like the term “hunter,” labels such as “neoliberal” or “self-reliant” simultaneously attracts people to power they cannot acquire.
 In tracking the lion, the hunter knows what the lion is willing to submit to and uses it to the exact amount needed to achieve the injustice of its death.
 The hunter’s brand is visible, control the narrative of bravery and therefore secure its benefits and power.
 The lion’s story is direct; death is food.
 Death is the gift of her pride’s survival.

-If we are the lion, our revolution is underway but barely notice unless there are videos of a shooting.
+If we are the lion, our revolution is underway but we barely notice unless there are videos of a shooting.
 Being African-American and politically progressive should be a natural fit, “if” there is a family history of engagement in fights against social and economic systems that insist on a second-class citizenry defined by gender, income, color in the rainbow, one at a time or all at once.
 We do not forget the people who died in resistance to this condition.
-They are the builders; they own the long history of this change in the nation.
-We hold them as gifts and if we can, we will add chapters, do not accept the idea that we now live in unheroic times.
+They are the builders; they own the long national history of this change.
+We hold them as gifts and if we can, we will add chapters.
+Do not accept the idea that we now live in unheroic times.

-We do not speak of the blood horror, hopelessness and fear it took to get those moments that made the change.
-A great joy rests with its victories, each of them rings triumphantly in our nation’s history.
-Today we watch scrapings from historic speeches, we read books, listen to songs and examine pictures about the cost of resisting oppression.
-Today, over a half-century later it appears to many that there are those who take a black life are becoming unpunishable and at worst made legal actors in a much broader attack on all people facing the pain of a soft oppression, a sense that something was taken, an addiction and the threats of despair that each cause. of us have had “the talk” with the young about protests, lawful police orders, and standing ground.
-The hunter would have you fear the lion and drain you of compassion for her pride, yet all the while to the lion; death is a gift.
+We do not speak of the blood horror, hopelessness and fear it took to get those moments that make the change.
+A great joy rests with its victories, each of them rings triumphantly.
+Today we watch scrapings from historic speeches, we read books, listen to the old songs and examine pictures about the cost of resisting oppression.
+Today, over a half-century later it appears those who take a black life are becoming unpunishable and at worst made legal actors in a much broader attack.
+The pain of soft oppression is a sense that something was taken and replaced with addictions and threats of despair.
+All of us have had “the talk” with our young about protests and lawful police orders.

-America’s history of death and pain rings painfully for each loss and because each bell we ring for them, tolls for us all and it is here and now.
-The bell rings if we resist the “lawful orders” of a cop, it rings loudest in friendly fire, and it rings until we cannot hear at all.
+America’s history of death and pain rings achingly for each loss.
+The bell rings if we resist “lawful orders,” it rings loud in friendly fire, and it rings until we cannot hear at all.
 Following difficult times, it is in our nature to bring out the good in ourselves and find reasons to celebrate our sacrifice but the movement today is very different.
 There are more ways to assure the story of the lion than I can count, and there are now thousands who can damn the old hunter’s lies.
-Is this not enough, what needs to be new, what needs to be different?
-Skip the ad and listen here for it from a collection called “Outskirts of the Deep City.”
+If this is not enough, what needs to be new, what needs to be different?
+I have an odd suggestion that worked for me.
+Skip the ads and listen for answers by listening to a collection of songs called “Outskirts of the Deep City.”

 A voice of unification for the working family that restates American values of fairness with justice.
 Better education for your kid?
 A wage scale that keeps up with costs?
 How about better protection from ill health, big pharma, and corporate greed?
 When we face threats to our well-being, who will be there?
 Look left, look right and say I will be there for you, I will be there.
 What needs to be different?
 We are the change we seek.

 What is exposed here?
 If we are to remain a democracy, we are challenged to do big things.
 First, increase the number of voters by 1,000%, crush all forms of voter suppression and stop playing short can-kicking games.
 There needs to be an ass where there is a can.
-Watch his mildly nervous presentation at NetRootsNation.org is here.
+Watch MM give his mildly nervous presentation here from a NetRootsNation.org conference.
 All the right words are all in a row, but he needs the kind of heart that beats in Alexandria Ocasio-Cortez to get the sound we need.
-He has the words, now give him the sound.
-Words are important, but how they sound is even more so.
+Beautifully edited by MoveOn.org (here)

 There is a better sound in Maurice here as he defends the Working Family Party (WFP) from an attack by the three-term Governor of New York State because of WFP support for Cynthia Nixon in a primary.
 Challenging the governor happened for one important reason, it is time to say “No” to the oligarchs and those who say yes to them.
 At the heart of it, Maurice defines what has gone wrong with the Democratic Party in the nation as it is in NYS.
 Maurice would not be taking anything away from Alexandria if he repeated her reminder that New York leaders of the past had led the progressive movement with great courage.
 The entire WFP requires voices that do not speak of defenses against attacks to define injustice.
 The math is easy, the foolishness of the peacemakers exposes their failure as change makers.
 If you hear, “Five-hundred or so American billionaires are not the cause of America’s problems.”
 It is time to share everything, every strategy, and tactic.
 It is time to offend with relish and know all the actors who are firm in their purpose and who might face death in the anarchy we all detest.

-After Yvette Simpson lost her bid for Mayor of Cincinnati, she acquired a new position as Chief Executive of Democracy Now (January 2019) as described in a news story interview (Here).
+After Yvette Simpson lost her bid for Mayor of Cincinnati, she acquired a new position as Chief Executive of Democracy Now (January 2019) as described in a news story interview (here).
 Yvette Simpson’s membership of the Democratic establishment represents the party’s better self because individuals from diverse backgrounds who seek public service expect to be Democrats.
 The record is improving slowly, but the proof is the problem.
 The majority of every Congressmember’s senior staff is not diverse.
-This was not widely circulated news until the membership became more diverse.
+This was not widely circulated news until the members in Congress became more diverse.

 Death, Taxes and Social Justice